eReefs/ereefs.github.io/docs/research/publications/peer-reviewed-publications.md

 # Peer-reviewed Publications
 The peer-reviewed publications listed on this page reference, cite, acknowledge or are a direct output from eReefs research and projects.

-For other related eReefs model input references, please see <a href="https://research.csiro.au/ereefs/models/forcing/references/">References</a>
+For other related eReefs model input references, please see [References](https://research.csiro.au/ereefs/models/forcing/references/)

 If you use the eReefs model outputs, software or platforms in your research, please include the following acknowledgement: